-In submitting a request to build, remodel or create an addition for consideration by the Historic Landmark Commission, the owner or their representative shall deliver the following to the Planning Director at least 15 calendar days prior to the date the request is to be considered by the Commission:
+In submitting a request to build, remodel or create an addition for consideration by the Historic Landmark Commission, the owner or their representative shall deliver the following to the City Manager at least 15 calendar days prior to the date the request is to be considered by the Commission:

 - i.
-Copy of the proposed north, south, east, and west elevations (scaled drawings should be prepared) - ii.
-Copy of the proposed site plan that depicts as-built and proposed building locations. - iii.
-Prior to the meeting, provide a representative sample of the exterior materials (brick, stone, roofing materials, etc.), if the exterior material is the same as the existing structure material, a photograph of the existing structure will suffice. - iv.
+12 copies of the proposed north, south, east and west elevations (scaled drawings should be prepared) - ii.
+12 copies of the proposed site plan that depicts as-built and proposed building locations. - iii.
+Prior to the meeting provide a representative sample of the exterior materials (brick, stone, roofing materials, etc.), if the exterior material is the same as the existing structure material, a photograph of the existing structure will suffice. - iv.
 A photograph of the original structure as viewed from the street - v.
-One digital copy of each of the above files (not a CD) - vi.
-Other items that City Staff deems appropriate to demonstrate the design or intent of the request b.
+Other items that City Staff deems appropriate to demonstrate the design or intent of the request - b.
 Submittal Requirements for Paint Color Change